asatarin/test-pages/transcript.md

 {% include timecode.html time="0:05" %}

-{% include details.html

-  summary="Please note that this AI-generated video transcript may contain inaccuracies or omissions.
+Please note that this AI-generated video transcript may contain inaccuracies or omissions.
 I encourage you to use it as a reference only and verify information with the original video if needed."

-  details="

 {% include timecode.html time="0:05" %}
 Hi everyone!
 Today, I’m going to be talking about this paper, “How to Find Production Incidents: Empirical Study”.